vlsido/WattMap/README.md

 - **Ability to add/change a user's car**
 - **Better error handling, custom Error functions with specific error codes**
 - **End-to-end testing**

+### Note
+Google Maps API key is restricted to one app and one API